Florian-Celibashi/Ava-AI-Assistant/README.md

 - Fine-tuning workflows to align with company-specific tone & policies.
 - Analytics dashboards highlighting funnel bottlenecks and FAQ deflection rates.
 - Automated compliance checks for job descriptions and outreach copy.

-## 📄 License
-Released under the MIT License.
-Update `LICENSE` with your organization’s preferred terms if needed.